 What else do I need to file for Homestead?

-If you are a new homeowner we will need a copy of your deed and Certificate of Real Estate Value.
+If you are a new homeowner, we will need a copy of your deed and Certificate of Real Estate Value (CRV).
 You would have received these from your title company at your closing.

 How often must I file?

 Once, unless any of the information on your original application has changed.
-Some examples of this include marriage, divorce, name change, trusts and death.
+Some examples of this include marriage, divorce, name change, trusts, death and life estates.